bio-nlp/MedQG/README.md

 - **ColBERT Model used:** [ColBERT GitHub Repository](https://github.com/stanford-futuredata/ColBERT)

 As an alternative to COLBERT, we use the instructor-large model (https://huggingface.co/hkunlp/instructor-large) for retrieval of closest USMLE question exemplars.
-The code (specifically the ) currently runs on this, given the embeddings of the questions in USMLE question bank have been pre-generated.
+The code (specifically the INIT question generation step) currently runs on this, given the embeddings of the questions in USMLE question bank have been pre-generated.
 ## Components

 ### 1. **Topic Generation**